-Missing class will result in a lowered participation grade, and only university excused absences with advance notice to the instructor will be accepted.
-I reserve the right to deduct one additional full letter grade if you miss too many classes, or if sufficient participation is not demonstrated during problem sessions.
+Missing class will result in a lowered participation grade, and only university excused absences with advance notice (when possible) to the instructor will be accepted.

 Homework: There will be one homework assignment given each week, as well as a short list of preliminary problems to be completed before each problem session.
 Completed homework assignments will be submitted to the instructor for a grade, but preliminary problems will not be collected.
-Collaboration on homework is strongly encouraged, but solutions should be written individually, and collaborators should be identified on the front of your assignment.
+Collaboration on homework is encouraged, but solutions should be written individually, and collaborators should be identified on the front of your assignment.